p709723778/xcodeapi/README.md

 Please use name your branch other than 'stable' or 'dev' for pull requests.

+The branch 'dev' is preferred pull request target.
+Pull requests to 'stable' branch will be first merged to 'dev' branch.

 By doing a pull request to this repository you accept to release your code under the MIT license (see the LICENSE file).